 No. Disney will first arrange a web-based interview for you; if you are selected to move forward, then they will schedule you for a phone interview.

 You could be but it is not advisable.
 To be full-time means that you would be enrolled in courses totaling twelve (12) credit hours.
 This would involve your taking an additional six (6) credit hours while at Disney.
-In addition to the MCC internship requirements (six credit hours), some students in the past have taken additional courses - either through MCC on-line or Disney's College Program courses, thus making them full-time.
+In addition to the MCC internship requirements (six credit hours), some students in the past have taken additional courses.
 This, unfortunately, has not worked out for some students because of the demands of their internship responsibilities.

 Starting from the time you leave home, you will be responsible for all expenses that you incur (transportation to Disney, housing, food, entertainment, etc.) You will be paid at least minimum wage at your work site.
 While the pay is modest, you will be given "perks" such as free admission into the parks, discounts on food and merchandise you buy while in the parks.
 Because of your Disney status, some Orlando merchants will offer discounts to you as well.
 In addition, your family is entitled to a discount on their hotel room when visiting you.